 on farms, or roaming free.

-Hymn purists may balk at these changes but I think Cecil Frances Alexander would likely approve and see them as an extension of her original purpose – help children (of all ages) understand God’s love using simple language and images from the world they see.
+I like to think Cecil Frances Alexander would approve of these new verses and see them as an extension of her original purpose – help children (of all ages) understand God’s love using simple language and images from the world they see.